-In the busy Greek capital Athens, deciding where to go and what to do can be quite overwhelming – especially for first-time visitors who have limited time.
-So in this Athens Guide, I share my best tips on how to make the most of limited time in Athens… film fan style!
+In the busy Greek capital, deciding what to do can be overwhelming.
+So in this Athens Guide, I share my best tips on how to make the most of Athens… film fan style!

 Athens as a Film Location